Nekiplay/Hypixel-SkyBlockTools/README.md

-# Meteor Addon Template
+# Meteor Addon For Hypixel SkyBlock

-A template to allow easy usage of the Meteor Addon API.
+n addon for Meteor client that adds many features for Hypixel SkyBlock.

 ### How to use:
 - Clone this project